BNSC1/android-notes/README.md

 OkHttp Interceptor can cache network data so the app is still usable offline, it can also intercept network requests and print them

+Multipart request: a type of HTTP request that allows you to send multiple types of data in a single request.
+This is useful when you need to upload files or send a form with both text and binary data.

 ## View

 `View`: superclass for all UI components